 Remember that a healthy gut has a diverse community of microbes that prefer different types of food, so don’t limit yourself.
-Focus on eating more fruits, nuts, and legumes — basically more whole and fresh foods (just like what we promote here on Hedi Hearts every day).
+Focus on eating more fruits, nuts, and legumes — basically more whole and fresh foods (like this carrot juice recipe).

 You can also incorporate more fermented foods into your diet like kefir, sauerkraut, and/or yoghurt.
 As these foods naturally contain cultures.

 Along with adding more natural and fresh food to your diet, it is also recommended to limit consumption of highly processed foods, artificial sweeteners, sugar, and alcohol.
 A diet that is high in processed food or added sugar can eliminate the good bacteria in your gut and create an imbalance.
 It can also help increase sugar cravings that not only lead to more damage but can lead to inflammation in the body.